qdm12/PersonalWebsite/markdown/readme.md

 # Quentin McGaw
-### MEng in EEE from LDN, MSc in CS from NYC, entrepreneur, crypto enthusiast, Ethereum/Bitcoin
+### MEng in EEE from London, MSc in CS from NYC, entrepreneur, crypto enthusiast, Ethereum/Bitcoin

 ![Picture of myself](../images/quentin.jpg)